hunghnUIT/tuba-flowers-web/README.md

 NOTE:
-You need to install a few things to runserver, check it with command: pip freeze > requirement.txt Then install all of it: pip install -r requirement.txt
+You need to install a few things to runserver, check it with command: pip freeze > requirements.txt Then install all of it: pip install -r requirements.txt

 This is a small project for learning how to create a website for selling flowers.